pippim/pippim.github.io/programs/mserve.md

 Features most music players don't have.
 Requiring separate packages:

+- Two clicks to rename Artists, Albums and Song files in both the storage device and the mserve SQL database at the same time.
 - Encode CD to music files in MP3, WAV and OGA format
 - Scrape MusicBrainz for Artist / Album CD track details and artwork
 - Scrape genius.com and other websites to get song lyrics